 The idea for Seattle’s Camp Rahh took root three years ago, at founder Brian Oh’s birthday party.
 He worked at a tech startup at the time, and told his friends he thought people in the city could use a really fun, really intentional way to escape the stress of their tech-fueled daily lives and actually connect with each other — and themselves.

-Camp Rahh is back for a third year this August, and there’s nothing else quite like it around here.
+There’s nothing else quite like it around here.
 There are no phones and no alcohol, for one.
 And the idea is to meet new people, and see things in a new way.

 You’re given a journal on the bus ride up, asked to sit with someone you don’t know at every meal, and encouraged to talk about all kinds of things other than work.
 There’s live performances by local artists, yoga, team contests, art classes, hammocks, tons of outdoor stuff, a pajama party, and more than a few ways to get a little crazy.